cgreencode/django-vue-template/README.md

 back to django's API on port 8000.

-If you would rather run a single dev server, you can run Django's development server only on `:8000`, but you have to build build the Vue app first and the page will not reload on changes.
+If you would rather run a single dev server, you can run Django's development server only on `:8000`, and you have to build the Vue app first and the page will not reload on changes.

 ```